cbshearer/Add-URLtoUmbrella/README.md

 # Add-URLtoUmbrella
-Add a given hyperlink to Cisco Umbrella using Enforcement API
+Use PowerShell to add a given hyperlink to Cisco Umbrella using Enforcement API